whipowill/wow-acore-mod-nerf-herder/README.md

 - Flag faction NPCs as PvP who grant honor on kill
 - Enable world buff and money rewards for faction raids
 - Hide PvP vendors who don't belong in the game
+- Nerf battleground damage and healing (like ChromieCraft)
+- Allow NPCBots to give XP in battlegrounds (temp fix for another mod)

 Does not affect world database.
 Does not affect dungeons or raids.